About

 53. I have a very lousy memory.

-54. U2 and Christmas carols never fail to put me in a good mood.
+54. U2, Christmas carols and songs about heartbreak never fail to put me in a good mood.

 55. I do not blog often – that’s just the way it is.